gingerlee/beeeeep/README.md

 ## Project Specifications

+This Project has modified parameters for extra practice.

 | Expected Behavior                                  |Input |Output    |
 | ---------------------------------------------------|:----:|:--------:|
 | Input Number will output an array up to that number| 2    | [0,1,2] |